 - An activity that can be done almost anywhere

 As a child I was never encouraged to read and it’s a skill I seriously wish I had.
-I’m probably the worst reader on the planet, but am making a concerted effort to change that with my kids with daily allocated reading time slots and books as gifts.
-Reading has changed Ashton’s quality of life and has helped him cope better with his medical condition of ADHD, anxiety, depression and BPD.
+I’m probably the worst reader on the planet, but am making a concerted effort to change that with my kids.
+The introduction of daily allocated reading time slots and books as gifts as been the first step.
+Reading changed Ashton’s quality of life.
+It has also helped him cope better with his medical condition of ADHD, anxiety, depression and BPD.

-There’s a reading genre for every person on the planet, and there’s something out there that will peak your curiosity and imagination, so make time amidst the daily hustle and bustle of life to open up a book and indulge your imagination.
+There’s a reading genre for every person on the planet.
+There’s something out there that will peak your curiosity and imagination.
+So make time amidst the daily hustle and bustle of life to open up a book and indulge your imagination.